krisztianb/typedoc-plugin-replace-text/README.md

 -   Text in the main README
 -   Text in [included markdown files](https://typedoc.org/guides/options/#includes)

-You can specify matching patterns and the text they should be replaced with.
+You can specify matching patterns and the text they should be replaced with or a replacer function.

 This can be useful for: